MontiCore/object-diagram/README.md

 that the model satisfies all context conditions.

 Let us now consider a more complex scenario.
-Note that these commands do not work with the `MCOD4Data` Tool, since the `MyFamily.od` dates as attribute values.
+Note that these commands do not work with the `MCOD4Development` Tool, since the `MyFamily.od` uses dates as attribute values.
 You can check the different kinds of context conditions, using the `-c,--coco <arg>` option: